-Did you know that the benefits of eating pumpkin go far beyond the satisfaction of creamy pumpkin pie?
-Packed with vitamins and minerals, 1/2 cup of pumpkin contains only 22 calories!!
-So add nutrition and weight loss to your tasty benefits of eating pumpkin.
+The benefits of eating pumpkin go far beyond the satisfaction of creamy pumpkin pie.
+Packed with vitamins and minerals, a half cup of boiled pumpkin contains only 22 calories!
 Whether you use fresh or canned, fall is the perfect season for cooking with pumpkin.

-Pumpkin packs an impressive potassium punch: 505 mg in 1 cup of canned pumpkin.
+Pumpkin packs an impressive potassium punch: 564 mg in one cup of boiled pumpkin.
 That's as much as a medium banana!

-Pumpkin's nutritional benefits don't stop with the pulp.
-The seeds come packed with essential nutrients, including magnesium and potassium.
-Pepitas are shelled pumpkin seeds and are equally nutritious.
+Nutritional benefits don't stop with pumpkin pulp.
+Whole pumpkin seeds come packed with essential nutrients, including magnesium and potassium.
+Pepitas (shelled pumpkin seeds) are equally nutritious.

-A low-energy-dense food, pumpkin is low in calories relative to its weight due to its high water content.
-Research shows that choosing low energy density foods can help support weight loss by helping you feel fuller on fewer calories.
-Pumpkin's fiber content (7 grams per cup) can also help you feel full.
+Due to its high water content, pumpkin is low in calories relative to its weight.
+Research shows that choosing foods with low energy density can help support weight loss by helping you feel fuller on fewer calories.
+Pumpkin's fiber content (3 grams per one cup, boiled) can also help you feel more full.

 The taste and texture of typical jack-o-lantern pumpkins make them less appealing for eating.
-For a sweeter flavor and firmer texture, choose a "pie pumpkin" or "sweet pumpkin."
-Fairly uniform in shape, these pumpkins are smaller than most jack-o-lantern pumpkins.
+For a sweeter flavor and firmer texture, choose a smaller "pie pumpkin" or "sweet pumpkin."